nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 installed on your local computer.
 If you do not have the correct version of Java installed, Java 11 can be downloaded from [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html). \
+   > 💡 You can check the version of Java installed on your local computer by entering `java -version` into your console of choice.

 1. Obtain a copy of the latest version of the Patient Manager (tp.jar) from